ioccc-src/winner/1992/nathan/README.md

 successfully completed the above instructions.

 Today, the above instructions are **no longer necessary**.
 There have been reproduced above to provide historical context.
+Even so, the [Alternate code](#alternate-code) allows you to see what the originally published code did.

 ### Personal note from chongo: